wjk/Sunburst.ResourceGeneration/README.md

 This will instruct MSBuild to write the strongly-typed code behind files into the IntermediateOutputPath during build.
 The files should be picked up by Visual Studio automatically, for use while writing code.
+Note that if there is already a strongly-typed code behind created by Visual Studio (it usually ends in `.Designer.cs`), you will need to delete it first, or you will see double-definition errors.

 ## Restext File Format